cassandrale179/uicollectionview-basics/README.md

 @end
 ```

-C. Implement a method to initialize / create an EPG object:
+#### C. Implement a method to initialize / create an EPG object:
+We create a double for loop to fill the content of the station cell, then put each station cell within an EPG object, then fill the content of each airing renderer cell, then put it in the station renderer object.
 ```objective-c
 - (void) createEPG{